JordyCoolen/easyseq_covid19/README.md

-# EasySeq RC-PCR SARS-CoV-2/COVID-19
+# EasySeq RC-PCR SARS-CoV-2/COVID-19 WGS kit
-# Variant pipeline V0.5.2
+# Variant pipeline V0.6.0
+## Use with V3 of the WGS kit, else see general info)

 ## Table of contents
 * [GENERAL-INFO](#GENERAL-INFO)